 Actions Date Who Outputs Resources 4.
-Strengthen and improve the quality of Teaching and Learning From September 2006 School and central staff have a shared and common understanding of quality in learning, as judged by the 4 Ofsted grades Teachers know how their pupils learn best and provide the right learning experiences to maximize pupil's progress Teachers know the progression pathways within their subject matter Teachers involve pupils in understanding their learning and their learning targets 5.
+Strengthen and improve the quality of Teaching and Learning From September 2006 School and central staff have a shared and common understanding of quality in learning, as judged by the 4 Ofsted grades Teachers know how their pupils learn best and provide the right learning experiences to maximize pupil's progress Teachers know the progression pathways within their subject matter.
+Teachers involve pupils in understanding their learning and their learning targets 5.
 Strengthen and improve the quality of Leadership and Management From September 2006 School leaders meet their responsibilities for the standards the pupils achieve and the progress they make School leaders challenge pupils, parents and teachers to raise their aspirations and expectations School leaders manage every link in the delivery chain that leads from the intended curriculum through good teaching to successful learning School leaders know how to manage performance and ensure their school does well by each and every pupil on its roll 6.
 Strengthen and improve the quality of Governance From September 2006 Governors who know how well their schools are doing, who have the confidence and competence to challenge underperformance, who hold their staff to account for the standards achieved, and who provide the strategic leadership necessary to successful schools

-ISSUE 2 DEVELOP AND IMPLEMENT AN ACCESS AND INCLUSION STRATEGY Outcomes Every young pe erson successfu lly accessing his/her full entitlement across the 5 outcomes Measures of Success Reduce authorised & unauthorised half days missed as a % of total half days attended in: Middle Schools 9-13 yrs by a target of 6.3% by April 2007, 6.2% by April 2008 and 6.03% (5.73% LPSA) by April 2009 High Schools 14 - 19 yrs (LPSA) by a target of 10.2% by April 2007, 9.6% by April 2008 and 8.92% (8.62% LPSA) by April 2009 To align with Statutory Neighbours at 4.77% on authorised absence in primary schools by 2008 To reduce by 5% the number of Looked After Children (LAC) / Special Educational Needs (SEN) pupils on fixed term exclusion form 2006 baseline Provision of full time education for pupils with 5 or more days exclusion; in line with government policy, from September 2007 Actions Date Who Outputs Resources Clearly define and agree the roles and responsibilities of Schools and the Isle of Wight Council December 2006 Isle of Wight Council Keith Simmonds, Head of Policy, Planning and Commissioning, Head of Learning Effectiveness, / Access and inclusion protocols in place and understood which set out the local authority and school responsibilities to individual pupils Head teachers and governing bodies are aware of their accountabilities and fully meet them for individual pupils Support structures and the case conferencing to provide solutions for individuals are clear and operated Link Inspector team Primary Strategy Team Secondary Strategy Team Access and Inclusion Service Youth Service Council Children and Young People's Trust 2.
+ISSUE 2 DEVELOP AND IMPLEMENT AN ACCESS AND INCLUSION STRATEGY Outcomes Every young pe erson successfu Ily accessing his/her full entitlement across the 5 outcomes Measures of Success in: Middle S (5.73% L High Scl and 8.929 2.
+To align by 2008 3.
+To reduc Needs (S 4.
+Provisio Schools 9-13 yrs .PSA) by April 20 hools 14 - 19 yrs % (8.62% LPSA) with Statutory N ce by 5% the nur SEN) pup t is on fi n of full time edu authorised half days missed as a % of total by a target of 6.3% by April 2007, 6.2% by A 009 s (LPSA) by a target of 10.2% by April 2007, by April 2009 leighbours at 4.77% on authorised absence mber of Looked After Children (LAC) / Speci ixed term exclusion form 2006 baseline ucation for pupils with 5 or more days exclu- september 2007 April 2008 and 6.03% 9.6% by April 2008 in primary schools al Educational Actions Date Who Outputs Resources 1.
+Clearly define and agree the roles and responsibilities of Schools and the Isle of Wight Council December 2006 Isle of Wight Council Keith Simmonds, Head of Policy, Planning and Commissioning, Head of Learning Effectiveness, / Access and inclusion protocols in place and understood which set out the local authority and school responsibilities to individual pupils Head teachers and governing bodies are aware of their accountabilities and fully meet them for individual pupils Support structures and the case conferencing to provide solutions for individuals are clear and operated Link Inspector team Primary Strategy Team Secondary Strategy Team Access and Inclusion Service Youth Service Council Children and Young People's Trust 2.
 Improve the relationship of attendance and a child or young persons achievement, providing coherent family support to improve children and young peoples access to and inclusion in school Start November 2006 Prue Grimshaw, Head of Children and Families Doug Wright, Access and Inclusion Officer School leadership teams effectively link attendance to achievement outcomes The data infrastructure enables effective tracking of individual attendance and intervention Area parenting support is effectively used as a preventative strategy with families Special Educational Needs teams Through the Roof project: Partner schools Partner authorities National strategy teams